Criminal Defence in Cases of Money Laundering

-Organisations and firms in the legal profession such as lawyers and notaries are obliged to ensure that they are not active in money laundering offences.
+Organisations and firms in the legal profession, such as lawyers and notaries, are obliged to ensure that they are not active in money laundering offences.
 Legal firms should be aware of what is involved in the Money Laundering Act and should act accordingly.
-Those in the legal area as well as those in tax must further sign up to anti-money-laundering requirements with professional organisations within the field.
+Those in the legal area and those in tax must further sign up to anti-money-laundering requirements with professional organisations within the field.
 Breaching such self-regulatory requirements can lead to major consequences in terms of their professional future within the sector.

 Where is Money in Germany Laundered?

 In Germany, the real estate sector has been used quite extensively for money laundering.
-The sector has been linked with billions of euros worth of money laundering and links have been made with the Italian Mafia in this area.
-The new legislation in the field has been introduced with the aim of targeting money laundering in this field in particular.
+The sector has been linked with billions of euros worth of money laundering, and links have been made with the Italian Mafia in this area.
+The new legislation in the field has been introduced to target money laundering in this field in particular.
 Whether the action taken will be successful remains to be seen.

-Money is also laundered through a number of other areas in Germany.
-The automobile industry, art trading and gambling enterprises are also considered areas of particular interest when it comes to the topic of money laundering in Germany.
-Due to the strength of the economy, Germany has been seen as a good location in which to launder money and now the government want to take action.
+Money is also laundered through several other areas in Germany.
+The automobile industry, art trading and gambling enterprises are also considered areas of particular interest in the topic of money laundering in Germany.
+Due to the strength of the economy, Germany has been seen as a good location to launder money, and now the government wants to take action.
 When a government decides to clamp down on an area in criminal law, it can lead to many legitimate and innocent business people and other private individuals getting caught in the middle.

-As a business owner make sure to keep your financial records up-to-date and take note of transactions in the business.
-Keep your business’ accounts in clear order.
-Complete due diligence requirements when it comes to working with clients and in terms of transactions made.
-Major transactions, especially ones without warning and from unusual sources or those with no financial justification, can be grounds to be suspicious.
+As a business owner, make sure to keep your financial records up-to-date and take note of transactions in the business.
+Keep your business accounts in a clear order and complete due diligence requirements when working with clients and in terms of transactions made.
+Major transactions, especially ones without warning and unusual sources or those with no financial justification, can be grounds to be suspicious.

-Should you have suspicions concerning transactions it is advisable to contact a lawyer knowledgeable in the field of money laundering.
-Acting too rashly could result in the loss of a valued client, while not acting soon enough could result in reputational damage to a company.
+Should you have suspicions concerning transactions, it is advisable to contact a lawyer knowledgeable in the field of money laundering.
+Acting too rashly could result in losing a valued client, while not acting soon enough could result in reputational damage to a company.
 Ensuring that there are anti-money laundering compliance mechanisms in place in the company can be vital.
-Avail of legal assistance before making the decision to approach authorities if you are unsure.
+Avail of legal assistance before deciding to approach authorities if you are unsure.